bellingcat/EDGAR/README.md

 #### Periodic retrieval

 The RSS feed data returns the last 200 filings and is updated every 10 minutes (which doesn't mean all tickers are updated every 10 minutes).
-The tool can fetch the feed either once on-demand, or at regular intervals.
+The tool can fetch the feed either once on-demand or at regular intervals.

 </details>

-## Table of Cleaned Financial Data :bank:
+## Table of Cleaned Financial Data 🏦

 There is also a table of data containing most income statements, balance sheets, and cash flow statements for every company traded publicly in the U.S.